Seteco/Somorrostro/mynetdata-menu-item.md

     registry to announce = http://your.registry:19999
 ```

-Restart your netdata and you are done.
+Restart your netdata to activate it.

 Then, you need to tell all your other netdata servers to advertise your registry, instead of the default.
 To do this, on each of your netdata servers, edit `/etc/netdata/netdata.conf` and set: